ropensci/roweb3/content/blog/2026-05-29-goodpractice/index.md

 It's a different way of working, and I'm still figuring out the shape of it, but it has enabled me to contribute to this project despite some very severe health issues making it hard for me to work as normal.

 And one thing Claude always does better than me: writing good commit messages.
 I have found myself writing my own code, but asking claude to commit them (making it look like claude wrote the code, but I don't care) because the commit messages are just so much better than what I write.

+### From Mark

+The entire idea for this major update was initiated and driven by Mo.
+It was also my first real foray into using generative AI tools directly in rOpenSci packages, and I learnt a lot.
+After I rejected the initial monster PR, things settled down into much smaller and manageable PRs that were always focussed on one specific thing.

+From that point, Mo was effectively the coder (assisted by Claude), and I was the reviewer.
+I never knew how much of the actual code was typed versus machine-generated, but was generally pleasantly surprised that I felt no need to inquire.
+Nearly every PR was obviously going to improve the package, and many of them were genuinely creative ideas.
+(That's where I disagree slightly with Mo's general description of the process: I am convinced a lot of the work behind this update came directly from her brilliant insights and experience, rather than her passive description of looking over pre-existing PRs.)

+The process started in Feb 2026, and involved [70 pull requests](https://github.com/ropensci-review-tools/goodpractice/pulls?q=sort%3Aupdated-desc%20is%3Apr%20is%3Aclosed%20author%3Adrmowinckels).
+So many of these really were independent and new ideas.
+That enabled me to view each one with fresh eyes, and to think about whether I might approach anything in different ways.
+Over so many PRs, there was a lot of back-and-forth, from pushing back on Claude insisting on nested loops, to figuring out whether code was best parsed and analysed as text, or as a syntax tree.
+As Mo indicated, a lot of those discussions ultimately converged towards us bringing the power of treesitter in to the package, and even helping to replace previous text-based code checks with more efficient and accurate AST approaches.

+Our collaboration was very pleasant and enriching, and really felt like a direct cooperation between Mo as the ideas factory, me as the reviewer, and Claude as nothing more than a mediator of our ideas.
+The key role of Claude throughout the process was in handling all of the fiddly, technical details.
+We both looked carefully at every single line of code, but the use of Claude enabled our conversations to remain at higher, conceptual levels than what would have happened if we had to actually do all the technical implementation ourselves.
+I think that is the aspect that I found most surprising: That the use of Claude made our collaboration feel less technical, and therefore somehow even more human.
+And gave us the ability to work though 70 pull requests representing over 100 new checks, all ready for everybody to use.

 ## Let us know what you think